gvergnaud/ts-pattern/README.md

   )
 ```

-You can only have a **single** anonymous selection.
+In a pattern, we can only have a **single** anonymous selection.
 If you need to select more properties on your input data structure, you will need to give them **names**:

 ```ts
 .with(